 As I wrote in How Websites Work (the Short Version), your website’s code is stored on a specialized computer called a “server”.
 When a user types your web address into their browser, a user’s device uses a series of address lookups to find out where your server is located, connect to it appropriately, and to request the page in question.
 This process can sometimes be a performance bottleneck, but rarely.
 Here’s where you’re likely to get caught:

 After receiving the page request from the user, your server then assembles the page, often by hunting for data within a database — a special kind of file which contains all your site’s content.
 For instance, to show this article, the Medium server has to find the article’s text within its database so that it can construct the final page code by combining content from your database with template files.
 It then delivers the final results to the user’s browser.
 The code which manages this process is known as the “Backend”.
 The time the server takes to assemble the page (prior to delivering it to the user’s browser) is the first major performance bottleneck.

-The server has a slow processor or too little memory.
-Even if you have “dedicated” hosting (not shared with other sites), the server itself might simply be too slow to serve your site quickly.
+- The server has a slow processor or too little memory.
+Even if you have “dedicated” hosting (not shared with other sites), the server itself might simply be too slow to serve your site quickl

 Bottleneck Two: Initial Page Load